-- EFG International's Financial Risk Committee is responsible for the review of incurred market, credit, concentration and liquidity and funding risk exposures and the structures in place for their monitoring and reporting, including compliance with internal regulations, as well as exposures relative to limits.
-The Financial Risk Committee is also responsible for the overall stress test programme encompassing trading and banking book portfolios.

-- EFG International's Executive Credit Committee has responsibility for the management of client credit risk, including insurance companies and other corporates.

-- EFG International's Country & Counterparty Risk Committee is a subcommittee of the Executive Credit Committee and is responsible for correspondent banking broker and custodian relationships and for counterparty credit risk for banks and financial institutions as well as country limits within approved guidelines and parameters.

-- EFG International's Chief Risk Officer is responsible for the management and oversight of credit, market, liquidity and operational risks.
+- The Global Product Committee ensures through a network of Local Product Committees that all products or securities sold to clients or bought for them went through the appropriate approval process; - EFG International's Financial Risk Committee is responsible for the review of incurred market, credit, concentration and liquidity and funding risk exposures and the structures in place for their monitoring and reporting, including compliance with internal regulations, as well as exposures relative to limits.
+The Financial Risk Committee is also responsible for the overall stress test programme encompassing trading and banking book portfolios; - EFG International's Executive Credit Committee has responsibility for the management of client credit risk, including insurance companies and other corporates; - EFG International's Country & Counterparty Risk Committee is a subcommittee of the Executive Credit Committee and is responsible for correspondent banking broker and custodian relationships and for counterparty credit risk for banks and financial institutions, as well as country limits within approved guidelines and parameters; - EFG International's Chief Risk Officer is responsible for the management and oversight of credit, market, liquidity and operational risks.
 In achieving this, further to the appointment of Group functional heads within Risk Management responsible for each of these risks, he also collaborates with other central group functions that also undertake risk oversight activities for their respective area of responsibility, such as the Chief Financial Officer, Chief Operating Officer, Head of Investment Solutions and Group Head of Legal & Compliance.
-Each business region has its own designated Regional Risk Officer who is responsible for the oversight of Risk Management in the region and reports to local senior management and to EFG International's Chief Risk Officer.

-- EFG International's Chief Financial Officer is among others responsible for the consolidated financial regulatory reporting, balance sheet and capital management (i.e. the maintenance of a sound capital adequacy ratio).

-- EFG International's Chief Operating Officer is, among others responsible for the oversight of operations and back-offices, Information Technology, IT security, operational integration of new businesses, business continuity management and insurance cover policies.

-- EFG International's Group Head of Legal & Compliance heads the Legal & Compliance function and is responsible for providing efficient support with regards to the management of compliance, regulatory, legal and reputational risk.
+Each business region has its own designated Regional Risk Officer who is responsible for the oversight of Risk Management in the region and reports to local senior management and to EFG International's Chief Risk Officer; - EFG International's Chief Financial Officer is among others responsible for the consolidated financial regulatory reporting, balance sheet and capital management (i.e. the maintenance of a sound capital adequacy ratio); - EFG International's Chief Operating Officer is, among others responsible for the oversight of operations and back-offices, Information Technology, IT security, operational integration of new businesses, business continuity management and insurance cover policies; - EFG International's Group Head of Legal & Compliance heads the Legal & Compliance function and is responsible for providing efficient support with regards to the management of compliance, regulatory, legal and reputational risk.
 In terms of compliance risk, the Group Compliance function is among others responsible for monitoring compliance with anti-money laundering/know-your-customer and cross-border activity/booking rules, as well as adherence to product suitability, product selling restrictions and the Code of Conduct.
 In respect of legal risk, EFG International's Group Head of Legal & Compliance is responsible for the management and oversight of legal risk, together with the Head of Litigations and Head of Legal International & Group Regulatory Affairs.